patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/data-list/data-list.md

 * You can see less data on one page.
 * You will need a pagination to see more rows.
 * Data structure includes many visual elements.

-## When to use a data list vs. a table
-**Use a data list when**:
-* The information you want to display is not easily structured into a tabular format.
-* You want a more flexible layout within rows.
-* You plan to embed rich content like a chart or an image into a row.

-**Use a table when**:
-* The information you want to display is easily structured into a tabular format.
-* The clarity of your content would benefit from well defined columns and headings.

 ## Alternative solutions
 Alternative to a data list include [tables](/components/table/design-guidelines) or [card views](/components/card/design-guidelines#card-views).
 Card views and data lists have similar properties, but information in a card view is chunked into a grid of individual cards.
 In choosing between a data list and a card view, consider the type of data that will be displayed and the format that best suits that data.
 If you cannot easily fit all of the data that needs to be displayed into a card, a data list might be a better solution.